 Besides Santa and live entertainment, you may want to hit the train for younger kids or the carousel for everyone else.
 To pick up your favorite Christmas souvenirs, stop by the Disney Christmas store to get an ornament, stocking, or just a fun Disney holiday souvenir.
 Don’t forget all of the great shopping around Disney Springs, including the 12 Days of Christmas store at the Disney Springs Marketplace.

 Disney Springs has several fun holiday activities and shows.
-One of the activities is the Tree Trail.
+One of the activities is the Christmas Tree Trail.
 You wander through decorated trees themed after your favorite Disney rides, shows, and movies.
 Our favorite is the Alice in Wonderland tree with the Cheshire Cat, Mad Hatter, and Alice touches.
 These trees are truly spectacular.
 You may even find yourself wandering through snow!

 With all of these exciting new holiday activities, Disney Springs is now one of our favorite ways to kick off the holiday season.
 Disney Springs is free, so all of this holiday fun is no cost to you!